matthiask/html-sanitizer/README.rst

 whitelist, but also applies additional transforms to HTML fragments.
 A short list of goals follows:

-- Clean up HTML using a very restricted set of allowed tags and attributes.
+- Clean up HTML fragments using a very restricted set of allowed tags and attributes.
 - Convert *some* tags (such as ``<span style="...">``, ``<b>`` and ``<i>``) into either ``<strong>`` or ``<em>`` (but never both).
 - Absolutely disallow all inline styles.